dina00/Item_Catalog/readme.md

 # Item Catalog
 ## Intro

 This is a simple website built using **Python-Flask framework** in the back-end and **HTML** and **CSS** in the front-end.
 It displays the items in the database, allows editing and adding of items of signed in users.
+Users are signed in using OAuth and Google Sign-In.

 ## What you need beforehand